PBearson/ESP32_Remote_Attack_Tutorial/README.md

 ## Attack 2: Overwrite Data in Program

 In this attack, we will overwrite a global variable `username` in the program and change its behavior at runtime.
-Line 35 shows the initial definition of `usename`.
+Line 35 shows the initial definition of `username`.
 It is a character array of size 8.

 https://github.com/PBearson/ESP32_Remote_Attack_Tutorial/blob/8ecb74812f1ed7fee75b1221733c3785e5c3eee2/main/app_main.c#L35